joinsukesh/Basiscore/CMS Audit/Basiscore.CmsAudit/Readme.md

 2. When an Item is saved, the field values before & after the save operation are captured.
 3. Provides a visual representation of the content differences before & after the save operation.
 4. The admin page displays these logs and allows the user to search by a date range, by Item Id, Username & Language.
-5. Another admin page to purge the logs, if you want to.
+5. Includes another admin page to purge the logs, if you want to.

 ## CONS
 1. There could be a performance penalty on the CMS, when large number of users are using it, as each item event will be logged in the database.